The Scoring System

 Scale: 0-100.
 High = unique visitor.
 Low = duplicate or repeat account.

 The Uniqueness score estimates the probability that this is the user's only account.
-Multi-accounting is one of the most common forms of abuse — free trial fraud, review manipulation, referral gaming, ban evasion — and Uniqueness is the dimension built to catch it.
+Multi-accounting is a common form of abuse — free trial fraud, review manipulation, referral gaming, ban evasion — and Uniqueness is the dimension built to catch it.

 Signals that feed into Uniqueness include:

 Uniqueness is accurate from day one.
 If a new signup shares a device fingerprint with an existing account, Dregs flags it immediately — no training period needed.
-The score becomes more confident as more relationship data accumulates.
+Confidence grows as more relationship data accumulates.

 Behavior